Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter

-In \cref{fig:sec6-param-space} (right) we show the mass of $\chi$ required to produce the observed relic abundance, for a fixed $\Delta$.
-We see that $m_\chi$ is $30 -100$ times larger than $m_S(T=0)$.
+In \cref{fig:sec6-param-space} (right) we show the mass of $\chi$ required to produce the observed relic abundance, for $\Delta = 5\%$ and $2\%$.
+We see that $m_\chi$ is $30 -100$ times larger than $m_S(T=0)$, depending on $\lambda_S$.
 Although $m_S(T=0)$ depends on $\mu_S$, the $S$ vev also depends inversely on the square root of $\lambda_S$.
 This means that as $\lambda_S$ becomes smaller, the $S$ vev gets larger.
-The temperature of the phase transition also increases.
+The temperature of the phase transition, which is close to $T_\text{E}$, also increases.
 These two effects mean that $m_\chi$ has to increase to compensate.
+Reducing the mass splitting $\Delta$ has the effect of requiring a larger $m_\chi$.
+This is because a smaller $\Delta$ means that the important 1-to-2 process closes at a higher $T$, so $Y_\chi^\text{Eq.}(T=T_\text{E})$ becomes larger.
+To yield the observed relic abundance, $m_\chi$ then has to increase.
+If the mass splitting is much larger than $5\%$ then the $\vev{S}$ contribution to $m_\psi$ at $T=0$ is not large enough to close the mass gap, so $m_\chi > m_\psi(T=0)$.
 As mentioned above, if $S$ is lighter than the muon then it is not in equilibrium throughout the process, so the decay does not reduce the energy density of the dark sector.
-For $m_S(T=0) \lesssim 1\GeV$, either $\lambda_p$ must be reduced or there is some tuning between the $\mu_S^2$ term and $\lambda_p\vev{h}S^2/4$ (for $\lambda_p = 10^{-3}$).
+For $m_\mu < m_S(T=0) \lesssim 1\GeV$, either $\lambda_p$ must be reduced below $\lambda_p = 10^{-3}$ or there is some tuning between the $\mu_S^2$ term and $\lambda_p\vev{h}S^2/4$ to achieve this low mass.